archangel4031/GASAssociate/README.md

 ###### Use Standalone Plugin Folder

- 1. Download the Plugins folder from the [***Releases***](https://github.com/archangel4031/GASAssociate/releases) Section according to your required Engine Version
+ - Download the Plugins folder from the [***Releases***](https://github.com/archangel4031/GASAssociate/releases) Section according to your required Engine Version
- 2. If working with a Blueprint Only Project, first add a new C++ Class of Actor.
+ - If working with a Blueprint Only Project, first add a new C++ Class of Actor.
 If not continue to next step
- 3. Paste the Plugins folder in the Project Root Directory
+ - Paste the Plugins folder in the Project Root Directory
- 4. Right Click on your .uproject file and select ***Generate Visual Studio Project Files***
+ - Right Click on your .uproject file and select ***Generate Visual Studio Project Files***
- 5. Open the Visual Studio and build the project for first time use.
+ - Open the Visual Studio and build the project for first time use.
- 6. Once compiled, open the Engine and start using GAS
+ - Once compiled, open the Engine and start using GAS

+**NOTES:**

-**NOTE:** See linked video for further information on the capabilities of the plugin
+ - See linked video for further information on the capabilities of the plugin
+ - The Plugin does not have *Error Checking* for Attribute names.
+Be careful while naming your attributes and only use alphabets without spaces

 ### Video:
 Refer to the video for more information.
-[GAS Associate | A plugin for Unreal Engine 5 and Unreal Engine 4](https://youtu.be/ett9ZTHYN8g)
+(Ver 1.0.0) [GAS Associate | A plugin for Unreal Engine 5 and Unreal Engine 4](https://youtu.be/ett9ZTHYN8g)

+#### Update Log

+ - Ver 1.1.0
+	 - Added an option to automatically create a Max Value Attribute to handle clamping (see Example Project)
+	 - Added Server Only functions that only execute as server.
+Generic versions of functions still exists and may be useful in some cases
+	 - More comments in C++ Code